Learn how to win this prized lithograph and support a great cause

 Peter Kurz, Israel’s Association of Baseball president, leaves the door open for that possibility.
 He also shares some inside stories about Israel’s big victory in Brooklyn.

 Explore The Museum

-Plans are in the works to open a Jewish Baseball Museum in Chicago in 2017.
+Plans are in the works to open a Jewish Baseball Museum in Chicago at some point in the future.
 Take an online tour to see the designs of this exciting project.